 There’s more than enough relevant NCAA ties on this team to mention, which has added an element to the team’s chemistry that is both humorous and competitive.

-With that in mind, here’s where each player and coach stands when it comes to this year’s edition of March Madness.
+With that in mind, here’s where each player and coach stands when it comes to this year’s college tourney.

 One of the most outspoken Suns when it comes to college pride, Tucker will have to keep up a brave front for his Longhorns.
-They drew a nobody-wins seventh seed and Arizona State in the first round (no telling whether Frye is rooting for ASU to lose or looking forward to rubbing a Texas loss in Tucker’s face).
+They'll play a competitive Northern Iowa program in the first round and, potentially, an in-state neighbor in third-seeded Texas A&M in the Round of 32.

 Tucker does have a nice fall-back brag though: his 10-point, six-rebound performance as a freshman off the bench played a big part in Texas beating General Manager Ryan McDonough’s Tar Heels for a berth in the Sweet 16.